-- √ Keep unprotected body parts, such as face, eyes and arms as far away. as possible from a suspected leak.
-Flesh injected with hydraulic fluid may develop gangrene or other permanent injuries. - ✓ If injured by injected fluid see a doctor immediately.
+- ✓ Keep unprotected body parts, such as face, eyes and arms as far away as possible from a suspected leak.
+Flesh injected with hydraulic fluid may develop gangrene or other permanent injuries. - ✓ If injured by injected fluid see a doctor immediately. - ✓ Wear safety glasses and protective clothing and use a piece of cardboard or wood when searching for hydraulic leaks.